-If you make a transaction of $78.06 or more, with a credit or debit card and then transfer all your proceeds into your PayPal account, you will have to pay a variable fee in the amount of 3.99%.
+If you make a transaction of $78.06 or more, with a credit card or debit card and then transfer all your proceeds into your PayPal account, you will have to pay a variable fee in the amount of 3.99%.

 The Possibility of Bank Fees

 On top of the Coinbase transaction fees, you may see some fees outside of your Coinbase account – we’re talking fees from your own bank.

 Some users are charged a 3% foreign transaction fee if a transaction is made via a credit card or debit card.
 The 3% is standard for international conversions, but it really depends on your bank.